 However, one thing I didn’t know until recently is that sheep in Ireland are at times painted for an entirely different reason – to help with breeding.
 A permeable bag containing paint is hung underneath the neck of a ram released into a field of ewes for mating.
 As the ram mounts a ewe, the bag of paint leaves a mark on the back of the ewe, signalling later to the farmer which females are ready to be moved to another field.

 How do you tell the difference between ewes and rams in Ireland?

 If the end of the last section was a bit too much information, then be prepared for more intimate sheep details in this final point!
 I used to think the simple way to tell apart male and female sheep (rams and ewes) was to check if they had horns or not.
 However, many breeds of sheep see both male and female possessing quite pronounced horns, especially the most common breed in Ireland, the Scottish Blackface.
 And some rams don’t even have prominent horns at all, whereas I’ve seen older ewes with huge, circular curving horns that have grown over many years.

 So, what’s the best way to tell the difference and make sure you don’t cross a field full of butting rams?
 Keep an eye out for whether the sheep in question have testicles or not.
 And failing that, watch out for how they urinate.
 Ewes tend to squat slightly and urinate from the back, whereas male rams do not squat at all and urinate from the middle underside of their bodies, about halfway between their front and back legs.

 |Self-guided tours from €619!
 Accommodation and bag transfer included.|

-We hope that you enjoyed this guide and if you’re interesting in coming to Ireland to see lots of sheep for yourself, remember, there’s no better way than a walking holiday!
+We hope that you enjoyed this guide and if you’re interesting in coming to Ireland to see lots of sheep for yourself, remember, there’s no better way than an Ireland walking holiday!